eason-recto/eason-recto/README.md

 Hi 👋 My name is Eason
 ======================

-4x Certified Salesforce Developer & Consultant
+5x Certified Salesforce Developer / Architect / Consultant
 ----------------------------------------------

 * 🌍  I'm based in New York, New York
-* 🌱 I’m currently studying for the Salesforce Platform Developer 2 and Agentforce Specialist Certifications
+* 🌱 I’m currently studying for the Salesforce Platform Developer 2 and Application Architect Certifications
 * 💞️ I'm happily married with one child/kitten
 * 🏆 I like to play baseball/softball (go Nats), follow the NBA (go Blazers/Knicks), and compete at [HYROX](https://hyrox.com/) races